sara-nl/sne-es-db/README.md

 Write and perform SQL queries that answer the following questions:

  - What is the average rating for the movie 'Star Wars'?
- - What is the name and age of the user that has given the most ratings?
+ - What is the occupation and age of the user that has given the most ratings?

 ### 4. MongoDB